Tison v. Arizona: Factual background

 Then, in Colorado, police believe that on August 8 the gang murdered James Judge Jr. and his new wife, Margene.
 The Amarillo, Texas couple were honeymooning in southwestern Colorado at the time.
 (Their bodies were not found until November 1978, at a campsite near Pagosa Springs, Colorado.)
-The gang returned to Arizona, driving the Judges' van on Interstate 10, when they encountered a police roadblock.
+The gang returned to Arizona, and were driving the Judges' van on Chuichu Road on the Papago Indian Reservation (now the Tohono Oʼodham Nation), when they encountered a police roadblock.
 They ran the roadblock, and a shootout took place at a second roadblock, south of Casa Grande, Arizona.

 Donald Tison, who was driving the van, was killed at the scene; the others fled on foot.
 Raymond, Ricky, and Greenawalt were quickly caught, but Gary Tison escaped into the desert.
 Over 300 police officers and hundreds of volunteers searched for him, but he eluded them.
-He did not elude the August desert — he died of exposure.
 His body was found eleven days after the shootout.

 Greenawalt and the surviving Tisons were charged with 92 crimes, including four counts of murder.
 (No charges were brought for the murder of the Judges, and Colorado authorities closed the cases when the surviving gang members were convicted in Arizona.)